Lionhead Studios: Closure

 On 7 March 2016, Microsoft announced the cancellation of Fable Legends and a proposed closure of Lionhead Studios.
 The closure came as a shock to some staff, who had suspected Microsoft were concerned but did not think Lionhead would be shut down: it was thought that the worst-case scenario would be that Fable Legendss assets would be used for Fable IV.
 Some staff put the closure down to "a string of bad decisions and mismanagement".
 The game was supposed to be released in summer 2015, after the release of Windows 10, and some said Lionhead had failed to meet their own targets.
 To comply with UK employment law, there was a consultation period and the Fable Legends servers were not shut down until mid-April so that customers could get refunds.
 There was a small "live operations" team that conducted this process, but for others, work was optional.
 An attempt to save the project was made, under the name of Project Phoenix.
 This would have involved developing it with a new studio under licence from Microsoft, who supported the idea, but it failed due to lack of time and the fact that many Lionhead employees had found new jobs.
 On 29 April 2016, Lionhead closed down.
 One Lionhead developer, Charlton Edwards (the only one remaining who had worked on Black & White), said there was a giveaway and he received some of the "trophies".
 Both current and former Lionhead developers gave the studio a send-off at a pub.
 On 26 July, Webley and Carr founded Two Point Studios, a studio that some former Lionhead developers later joined.

-In the 2021 documentary Power On: The Story of Xbox, Microsoft admitted that their handling of Lionhead Studios was a mistake.
-Phil Spencer, the current head of Xbox at Microsoft, admitted that forcing Lionhead to work on Kinect and the impact of that on the quality of their games was at fault.
+In the 2021 documentary Power On: The Story of Xbox, Microsoft admitted that its handling of Lionhead Studios was a mistake.
+Phil Spencer, the former head of Xbox at Microsoft, admitted that forcing Lionhead to work on Kinect and the impact of that on the quality of its games was at fault.
 Spencer said "You acquire a studio for what they're great at now, and your job is to help them accelerate how they do what they do, not them accelerate what you do."